KilledByAPixel/1Keys/README.md

 - Key control
 - Wave shape
 - Sine wave instrument
-- Shows keyboard keys on piano
+- Keyboard keys displyed on piano

 How big is 1 kilobyte?
 This big...